Ākonga complaints procedure

 2. Scope

-This process applies to complaints from ākonga that may include:
+This process applies to complaints from ākonga (students) relating to:

 a.
 Their course or programme